kevinthompson/jquery.sticky.js/README.md

 Sticky
 ====================
 Sticky is a jQuery plugin that allows you to fix elements in place on the screen as the user scrolls.
+Sticky is different from other fixed element plugins in that it works in fluid layouts and allows you to define specific stop points for your sticky elements.

 Usage
 --------------------